DIAGNijmegen/node21/README.md

 If you are (or would like to be) a participant in the challenge you are strongly advised to clone this repository as described below and then head to the [algorithms](https://github.com/DIAGNijmegen/node21/tree/main/algorithms/) section to understand how to make your submission.

-If you are just curious to see the evaluation code then feel free browse around [the evaluation code](https://github.com/DIAGNijmegen/node21/tree/main/evaluation/)
+If you are just curious to see how evaluation is implemented then feel free to browse around [the evaluation code](https://github.com/DIAGNijmegen/node21/tree/main/evaluation/)

 ## Prerequisites
 * [Docker](https://www.docker.com/get-started)